 Next stop: try Villicana, located at 2725 Adelaida Road.
 Like the other tasting rooms dotted across Paso’s rolling landscape, Villicana pours some fine wines.
 They are set apart, though, in that, as Paso’s first craft distillery, they also produce spirits derived from grapes.
 When we stopped in, we had the chance to try not only the wines from their tasting menu, but also a sip of their cucumber vodka and Limoncello liqueur–both of which were so yummy.
 They’re open daily from 11:00 am to 5:00.
 I really recommend dropping in if you can; it was the most unique winery we visited during our stay.

 I mentioned that our weekend in Paso was not just a couples getaway, but a family-friendly trip.
+There are so many things to do in Paso Robles, even for kids.
 While it’s true that Paso is perhaps best known for producing amazing wine, believe me when I tell you that they’re downhome type of folks; families have plenty of opportunities to stay and play together.
 We spent some time at the Paso Robles Children’s Museum when we were in town.
 When I was a little girl, I went to preschool in a building set directly behind the fire station.
 Nowadays, that preschool building is long gone, but the fire station still stands, only it’s not a fire station anymore.
 Today, that building is home to the local children’s museum.
 Oh, and you can be assured that they pay homage to their roots–that was probably my favorite thing about the museum.
 Not only did they feature a real fire truck right on the main floor, but they also had several play spaces that gave nod to Paso’s charm.